httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- abstract

-This document defines the HTTP Digest and Want-Digest fields, which allows client and server to negotiate an integrity checksum of the exchanged resource representation data.
+This document defines the HTTP Digest, Want-Digest, Content-Digest and Want-Content-Digest fields, which allow client and server to negotiate an integrity checksum of the exchanged resource representation data.